 3. The same as step 5 of clause 6.9.3.2.

-4. SMF triggers EAS discovery as the end-to end delay requirement are not satisfied.
+NOTE 1: The step 3 can be skipped if the AF provides EAS load information with the format of the EAS processing delay directly.4.
+SMF triggers EAS discovery as the end-to end delay requirement are not satisfied.

 Case 2: N6 delay trigger L-PSA or EAS rediscovery: